 A numerical Goal is set by one player using a few of the cubes rolled.
 Then, players must form a Solution equal to the Goal from the remainder of the 24 cubes rolled (the Resources).
 For example, the Goal might be 2^5 (2 to the fifth power, which is 32).
 A Solution might be: (5×5)+8-1.
-This would be a simple example, but as players advance in mathematical abilities and grade level, the Goals and Solutions become increasingly complex.
+This would be a simple example, but as players advance in mathematical abilities and grade level, the Goals and Solutions become increasingly more complex.

 Players must have a knowledge of the cultural and political events of the U.S. Presidents.
 They learn to assimilate all of these different facts into a unified whole for a better understanding of how the United States government has worked in different historical times.

 PRESIDENTS is another question and response game, like Propaganda.
 Players are given a range of Presidents that they may consider for their answer.
 For each question in a round, a central reader gives a series of three clues about one of the presidents, pausing after each clue.
-When all three clues have been read, players reveal their answers and wait for the correct answer to be revealed.
+When all three clues have been read, players reveal their answers and wait for the correct answer to be announced.
 To master the game, students must study and have a firm grasp of American History and the Presidents of the United States.

 CURRENT EVENTS is the most recently formed NOAGL competition.
 Since the information asked changes from year to year, there are no official study materials.
-Players are encouraged to visit the their library and to research other sources to prepare for the competition.
+Players are encouraged to visit the their library and to research other informational sources to prepare for the competition.